zabbix/zabbix/templates/app/etcd_http/README.md

 **For the users of  `etcd version <= 3.4` !**

-> In `etcd v3.5` some metrics used by this template have been deprecated.
-See more details [here](https://etcd.io/docs/v3.4/upgrades/upgrade_3_5/).
+> In `etcd v3.5` some metrics have been deprecated.
+See more details on [Upgrade etcd from 3.4 to 3.5](https://etcd.io/docs/v3.4/upgrades/upgrade_3_5/).
-  Please upgrade your `etcd` instance, or use older `etcd` version by Zabbix template.
+  Please upgrade your `etcd` instance, or use older `Etcd by HTTP` template version.

 This template has been tested on: